rsfellman/STAT6021_final_project/README.md

 [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191#f0010)
 [Hotels](https://github.com/rfordatascience/tidytuesday/tree/master/data/2020/2020-02-11)

-For our purposes we removed the historical.adr
+For our purposes we removed the `historical_adr` variable from the R dataset since it does not appear to be part of the original data.

 ## Variables
 The information on the following variables was found at the above links.